abimunoz/digital-wall/readme.md

 For this project I focused on creating custom CSS and implementing a user interface that was easy to navigate and use.
 The design of this application was was guided by the user stories.

 **USER STORIES**
+Digital Wall user stories
+* As a user I want to be able to embed multimedia
+* As a user I want to be able to update text
+* As a user I want to be able to delete individual posts
+* As a user I want to be able to view all of the content that has been posted

+To-do user stories
 * As a user I want to be able to create a new to-do
 * As a user I want to be able to update my to-dos
 * As a user I want to be able to delete individual to-dos